 What are we learning about?

-Our genre this half term is 'recount / narrative'.
-Within our language sessions, alongside building up skills to write a narrative, we will be developing our skills through the following activities:
+Our genre this half term is 'instructional writing'.
+Within our language sessions, alongside building up skills to write a set of instructions on how to take care of our pet African Snail, Gary.
+We will then apply our learning to a vlog so other people can take care of African Snails too.
+We will be developing our skills through the following activities:

 Maths sessions will consist of a range of the following tasks:

 Letters and Sounds is a Phonics programme that aims to build your child's skills in speaking and listening.
 Letters and Sounds is taught daily and prepares children for learning to read by developing their phonic knowledge.
 Letters and Sounds are taught in Phases and your child is introduced to the sounds with actions and also encourages sound talk to break up the sounds in to words and blend (put the sounds together) to read.